ORGANIZATIONAL Club VOLUNTEER

 Get rewarded for being a volunteer!

-The Ohio 4-H Conference is the largest gathering of 4-H volunteers in the United States!
-Nearly 1,500 teen and adult volunteers participate each year.
+The Ohio 4-H Conference is the largest gathering of 4-H adult and teen volunteers in the United States!
 The Ohio 4-H Conference is designed to equip participants with resources, information, and skills to meet the ever-changing needs of youth.
-Attendees have the opportunity to receive training in more than 125 different topics such as career exploration, risk management, camping, leadership, cake decorating, dancing, animal sciences, and much more.
-In addition to the educational sessions, the day features the Ohio 4-H Volunteer Recognition Luncheon highlighting the extraordinary accomplishments of volunteers.
-Volunteers can be recognized for outstanding programs, service or innovative programs.
-To apply for one of these awards, please click HERE.
-Deadline to apply is December 1.
+Participants learn from 4-H professionals and other volunteers who lead sessions covering more than 125 topics such as career exploration, risk management, camping, leadership, cake decorating, dancing, animal sciences, and more.
+The day includes the Ohio 4-H Volunteer Recognition Luncheon and Teen Luncheon highlighting extraordinary accomplishments for outstanding programs, service and innovation.
+Learn more about the Ohio 4-H Conference here.